GuillaumeGSicara/aws-lambda-on-docker-demo/README.md

 - [Terraform](https://www.terraform.io/) (IaC)
 - [Docker](https://www.docker.com/) (container)

+The repo allows you to choose between a python base image provided by aws `public.ecr.aws/lambda/python:3.XX` or from a custom image of your choice (See `Dockerfile` and `Dockerfile.custom` for each respective options)

 ## :wrench: Using MakeFile

 :warning: Don't forget to use a `.set-env.sh` file in the `tf/` folder